nextauthjs/docs/docs/adapters/sequelize.md

 This is the Sequelize Adapter for [`next-auth`](https://next-auth.js.org).

 :::warning
-When using the **NextAuth v4 beta**, please make sure to use the `next` tagged version of your adapter.
+When using the **NextAuth v4**, please make sure to use the `next` tagged version of your adapter.
 For more info on adapter changes, see [the migration docs](/getting-started/upgrade-v4#adapters)
 :::

 ## Getting Started